IG-AI/Samvara-AI/README.md

 The material layers of Samvara-AI represent a powerful mechanism for **sensory input processing, emotional understanding, contextual integration, decision-making, and reflective feedback**.
 This structure mirrors the human brain’s **neocortex** and allows for a hierarchical yet interconnected approach to processing information.
 The ability of each layer to both influence and be influenced by the others ensures that Samvara-AI continuously evolves and refines its understanding of the world—making it a versatile and adaptive neural architecture.

-By grounding its **subconscious development** in these material layers, Samvara-AI creates a robust foundation for further consciousness exploration in the **immaterial layers**, which will handle higher
+By grounding its **subconscious development** in these material layers, Samvara-AI creates a robust foundation for further consciousness exploration in the **immaterial layers**, which will handle higher awareness.

 ---